errollw/Warp-and-Blend-Quadros/README.md

 *  Ctrl-click to move it to approximately the right location.
 You want to position each corner roughly in the middle of the overlapping zone of the projectors.
 *  Use cursor keys to make fine adjustments to the selected corner, and then move on to the next corner.
 *  You can use the Q, W, E, A, S, & D keys to toggle on or off the rectangle displayed at each corresponding location.
-*  You can use the shift key with the cursor keys to change the size of the overlap area.
+*  You can use the shift key with the cursor keys to change the size of the overlap area if needed.
-*  Finally, press 'P', and the coordinates will be printed to the browser's console log; you can copy them into a text file.
+*  Finally, press 'P', and the coordinates will be printed to the browser's console log; you can copy and paste them from here.